szczekulskij/CSE222A-project/README.md

 # CSE222A-project

 ## AWS Servers information
 I chose instane type: `t2.xlarge` with Ubuntu.
 Its cost is ~0.2$/hour.
-Three VMs can run for ~3 days, which is easily sufficient to finish the assignment while also providing enough .
+Three VMs can run for ~3 days, which is easily sufficient to finish the assignment while also providing wayyyy too much compute.

 I initially wanted to create 3 VMs.
 Two within the same Availability Zone (like us-west-2), and one in another Availability Zone like us-west-1.
-However, I ran into issues that I believe have to do with UCSD access (Since I was setting using UCSD account)
+However, I ran into issues when spinning up EC2 in any other region than us-west-2.
+I believe the issue had to do with UCSD AWS permission set up (Since I was setting using UCSD account)

 | Instance name | Region | Public IPv4 address  | Server/Client?   | Link to Instance |
 |---------------|----------|----------|----------|------------------|